 What about the option God has to make some form of super human rather than the non-glorified human he has made?
 Some political theories actually assume that humans will transcend themselves and become a different kind of thing.
 The Communist Manifesto says as much.
 Reaching the utopia of communism is not merely an adjustment in social structure but a change in the nature of human beings.
 Unfortunately, for Marxists, reality–what God made us to be–won’t change just because we say so no matter how heavy the hand of government becomes.

 Just as some politicians seek to quell differences between humans, others seek to challenge features of our nature which are the same.
 This is particularly true of moral norms.
 If we are the same in some ways, then we have functions that are proper to us.
 Recently, a whole host of normative features of human nature has been challenged.
 But no matter how hard we push, no one can overturn an objective normative feature of human nature.
 We may be malleable, but we are not plastic.
 We can adjust, but we don’t transform into something else.
 And there are no exceptions.
 This is vital for righteousness.
-If there is a right to life, it is universal from the least of them up.
-This also means that we have to accept human beings as we find them and not believe that we can change their fundamental nature.
+If there is a right to life, it is universal.
+This also means that we have to accept human beings as we find them and not believe that government can change their fundamental nature.
 A government is supposed to restrain evil; it cannot eradicate it.
 Only Christ can do that.